 - After-sun gel or soothing lotion

 Reality check: You can burn even on cloudy boat days.
-Sun exposure adds up fast when you are out for hours.
+Exposure adds up fast when you are out for hours.

 - Waterproof phone pouch (touchscreen-friendly)

-- Zip bags in multiple sizes (cash, meds, chargers)
+- Zip bags in multiple sizes (cash, chargers, small items)

 - Quick-dry towel (compact)

-- Wet bag for swimsuits so they do not soak everything else
+- Wet bag for swimwear so it does not soak everything else

-Reality check: Boat spray can feel like rain, and you often have limited “dry space” on small boats.
+Reality check: Boat spray can feel like rain, and “dry space” is limited on small boats.
 Assume something will get splashed.

 - Swimwear and rash guard

-- Reef shoes or water sandals (for rocky entries and sea urchin zones)
+- Reef shoes or water sandals (rocky entries, sea urchin zones)

-- Motion sickness meds or ginger candies (if you are sensitive)
+- Motion sickness meds or ginger candies (only if you are sensitive)

 - Dry pouch with cash for fees and lunch stops